Protecting cultural heritage

 We know that we do not always get it right.
 There have been defining moments that have compelled us to evolve our approach.
 We remain committed to learning from such times, incorporating the lessons into our approach, and moving forward in new ways – always side by side – with the communities that host us, in the places that so many of us also call home.

-Where an area is identified as being of high cultural significance, we look for ways to avoid disturbing it.
+Where cultural heritage is identified, we look for ways of preserving it.
 This could be by adapting the design of a mining project to exclude significant sites from the mining lease, or mining around areas.
 Where we cannot avoid a site completely, we work with Traditional Owners to find ways we can preserve its cultural value.
 This can include carefully securing and managing heritage sites so they can coexist with our activities, working with archaeologists to excavate and conserve artefacts, or recording oral history and other information for future generations.

 We have stringent processes in place for protecting cultural heritage sites at our operations.
 These are designed in consultation with Indigenous Peoples and include a range of controls – from management plans to procedures on the ground – to help prevent inadvertently damaging cultural heritage: